mengyu-yang/mengyu-yang.github.io/_pages/about.md

 More About Me
 ======
 * I've been playing classical piano since I was 5.
 During my Grade 12 year, I had the pleasure of learning with [Valerie Tryon](https://en.wikipedia.org/wiki/Valerie_Tryon).
 I'm also passionate about all other kinds of music as well!
-Here are some of my favourites from jazz, contemporary classical, indie, and pop.
+Here are some of my favourites from [jazz](https://www.youtube.com/watch?v=XaAiNL-YJIs), [contemporary classical](https://www.youtube.com/watch?v=lzI3QFz01Ds), [opera](https://www.youtube.com/watch?v=YjMwDbFng_g), [indie](https://www.youtube.com/watch?v=8MNEEGgFsKw), and [pop](https://www.youtube.com/watch?v=8BvRgwUisSg).

-* I practiced Taekwondo since I was 6, although I've taken a break from it at the beginning of university.
+* I practiced Taekwondo since I was 6, although I've taken a break from it since starting university.
 I was a 2nd degree black belt by then.
-Here
-'s a (very old) [clip]({{ site.url }}{{ site.baseurl }}/images/taekwondo.gif) of me when I was 13 breaking some boards.
+Here's a (very old) [clip]({{ site.url }}{{ site.baseurl }}/images/taekwondo.gif) of me when I was 13 breaking some boards.

 * I'm a huge fan of coffee ☕.
 But honestly, who isn't?